NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/K/knights-tabard.md

 usage: "worn"
 license: "ORC"
 identify:
 description: "This cloth vestment features the heraldry or symbol associated with an entity (such as a deity, kingdom, or organization).
 Knights typically wear it over armor and other clothing, helping them identify allies on the battlefield or distinguishing themselves in more peaceful situations.
-An individual wearing a tabard gains a +1 item bonus to [[Actions/Make an Impression|Make an Impression]] on creatures who have a positive association with the entity represented on the tabard."
+An individual wearing a tabard gains a +1 item bonus to [[Make an Impression]] on creatures who have a positive association with the entity represented on the tabard."
 powerTitle1:
 actionEconomy1:
 type1: